 Cancelling from a web browser

-- Log in to your account on Nintendo's website by clicking the red box in the upper right corner.
+- Log in to your account on Nintendo's website by clicking on Log in / Sign up in the upper right corner.

-- Once you've logged in, click on your avatar in the top right corner.
+- Once you've logged in, click on your profile icon in the top right corner.

 Please keep in mind that you still get to use the Nintendo Switch Online service for the amount of time you've already paid for.
 So, if you paid for an entire year for either an individual or family plan, turning off automatic renewal just means you won't get charged for another year, but you'll stay with the membership until it expires.